In September, China’s factory inflation reached a 25-year high.

 “In September, the price increase of industrial items continued to extend, influenced by factors like as rising coal prices and some energy-intensive industry products,” NBS senior statistician Dong Lijuan said in a statement.

-Dong went on to say that 36 of the 40 industrial sectors surveyed had price increases, including coal mining, which saw a 74.9 percent increase.
+Dong went on to say that 36 of the 40 industrial sectors assessed saw price increases, including coal mining, which increased by 74.9 percent.

+For the time being, Sheana Yue, an assistant economist at Capital Economics, says there are “few evidence” that power shortages are seeping into the prices of finished consumer items.

+In September, the consumer price index (CPI), a key indicator of retail inflation, was 0.7 percent, down marginally from August.

+However, Zhiwei Zhang, chief economist at Pinpoint Asset Management, warned that “the risk of stagflation is rising in China as well as the rest of the world” as prices rise and economic development slows.

-“The ambitious objective of carbon neutrality keeps commodity prices under pressure, which will be passed on to downstream industries,” said Zhiwei Zhang, chief economist at Pinpoint Asset Management.
+“The ambitious objective of carbon neutrality continues to exert downward pressure on commodity prices, which will be passed on to downstream companies,” Zhang noted.

+Beijing has set a goal of achieving carbon neutrality by 2060 and achieving peak carbon emissions by 2030.

 Economists warn of the potential of increasing manufacturing inflation as authorities seek measures to alleviate the energy crisis.

-The State Council, the country’s cabinet, said this month that power rates will be allowed to climb up to 20% versus a benchmark, which is double the present maximum, making it more viable for electricity companies to increase supply.
+The State Council, the country’s government, said last month that power rates will be allowed to climb by up to 20% against a.
+The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.

-Senior China strategist Zhaopeng Xing of ANZ Research predicted that headline PPI will rise, but that “rates for residential users will remain constant.”

-For the time being, economists warn that the power outage will have a negative impact on other parts of China’s economy, such as overseas commerce, with supply interruptions potentially affecting supply chains.